Big Hokkaido Table Lamp

-Materials: Black lacquered wood with gilded elements.
+Materials: Black lacquered wooden rectangular block with gold coloured elements.
 Japanese style drawing: presentation of a swimming couple of mandarin ducks in a pond.
 Brass parts, Bakelite socket.
-Fabric lampshade.
+Fabric pagoda lampshade.

 Total height: 87 cm / 34.25”